 Sharesies review: NZ, US and Aussie share trading made easy

 If you’re looking for a simple way to dive into buying shares, check out what you can do with Sharesies.

-Whether you’ve been in the investing game for a while or want to to buy shares for the first time, Sharesies makes things simple.
-There are three types of investment opportunities with no minimum investment – you decide how much you want to spend, even if that’s as little as 1c.
+Sharesies offers three types of investment opportunities with no minimum investment – you decide how much you want to invest, even if that’s as little as 1c.

-Sharesies is not only for adults, as you can set up an account for your child for them to learn about investing and potentially grow their savings.
+Sharesies is not only for adults, as you can set up an account for a child for them to learn about investing and potentially grow their savings.

 What can I invest in with Sharesies?

 There are three types of investment you can make through Sharesies:

 - Companies – Like the look of a2 Milk?
 Think Amazon shares are on the up?
-You can choose to buy shares in companies listed on New Zealand, US and Australian exchanges.
+You can buy shares in companies listed on New Zealand, US and Australian exchanges.

 - Exchange-traded funds (ETF) – an ETF is a fund made up of a number of companies.
 For example, through a single ETF you can invest in the top 50 companies in New Zealand, or the largest 500 American companies.
 Just like stocks, ETFs are listed and traded on stock exchanges.

 - Managed funds – Managed funds are similar to ETFs in that they are an investment in a group of companies, rather than just one.
 However, managed funds are not listed on stock exchanges.
-Sharesies offers a number of managed funds provided by four fund providers: Smartshares, Pie Funds, AMP Capital and Pathfinder.
+Sharesies offers a number of managed funds, including Smartshares, Pie Funds, Macquarie, Pathfinder and TAHITO.